arefm/node-today/README.md

 # node-today

-Today in Jalali and Gregorian Format
+Today in Jalali and Gregorian Format using Moment.js

 How To:
 1. clone the repository